 Comes with five pre-programmed songs, as well as a built-in memory game.
 For ages 2-4.
 Quality materials and sound.
 Durable.

 Mat is smaller than expected.
 Has no volume control.
 Material makes a noise when you step on it that takes away from the clarity of the piano sound.

-Keyboard is 17" in width and has 24 keys.
+Keyboard is 17 inches in width and has 24 keys.
 Features eight musical instruments in all.
 Has four modes: record, playback, demo, and play.
 Has an auto-off system.
 Uses four AA batteries.
 Easy to learn and use.
 High-quality, and sounds great.

 Mat slips easily; use it on carpeting or tape it down to keep it from sliding.